vadubey78945-spec/ros-mcp-server/examples/6_chatgpt/README.md

 ### Prepare target robot (ROS)

 * Installation of Ubuntu or WSL (Windows Subsystem for Linux).
 * Installation of ROS or ROS2.
 Test if ROS is installed by running Turtlesim.
-If you are not sure, follow, this toturial \[https://wiki.ros.org/ROS/Tutorials]
+If you are not sure, follow, this tutorial \[https://wiki.ros.org/ROS/Tutorials]

 # Tutorial